jungjuseong/RokitEngine/docs/generating_paths.md

 Optimal Line Order
 ----
 When a bunch of lines are printed together, the optimal order in which to print these lines is approximated.
 This is not used for all lines together, but only for a group of lines of the same feature and the same part, such as the skin lines within one part.
-Finding the perfect order is a special case of the [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) which is an NP-hard problem for which only exponential-time algorithms exist, which is infeasible to compute for CuraEngine within a desirable time span.
+Finding the perfect order is a special case of the [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) which is an NP-hard problem for which only exponential-time algorithms exist, which is infeasible to compute for OrganRegenEngine within a desirable time span.
 The Nearest Neighbour approximation heuristic is made, which is only quadratic.

-For this approximation, after printing a line, CuraEngine looks for the nearest endpoint of a line that has not yet been printed.
+For this approximation, after printing a line, OrganRegenEngine looks for the nearest endpoint of a line that has not yet been printed.
 It travels there and prints that line.
 Then the nearest unprinted line is chosen again, and so on until all lines have been printed.

 One slight adjustment needs to be made though because the nozzle cannot accelerate perfectly.
 Travel moves that move in a line parallel to the line that has just been printed are preferred.
 There is a weighting scheme to make this consideration based on the sine of the angle between the printed line and the line towards the destination.
 This reduces overal printing time due to acceleration limitations.

 Travelling
 ----
-When moving from A to B, CuraEngine needs to be careful not to make the fragile surface of your print ugly by hitting it with a hot, plastic-covered nozzle in the wrong spots.
+When moving from A to B, OrganRegenEngine needs to be careful not to make the fragile surface of your print ugly by hitting it with a hot, plastic-covered nozzle in the wrong spots.
 It employs a couple of techniques to minimise this.

 If a retraction is requested while the nozzle happens to be located on a wall, it needs to move inside the mesh a bit further first.
 Retracting causes the nozzle to pause for a while.
 During this time it is oozing material and melting any previously printed material it's touching.
 Inside the model this is less of an issue since it's not visible.
 The nozzle will move inside, retract there, then move to the infill of its destination part.
 Similarly, in the destination part it may also not directly go to its destination location if this lies too close to the outside of the print.
 It must travel to the inside of the mesh first, away from the walls, unretract there and then move to its final destination.

 The travel from one part to another will ooze some material even if the material is retracted.
-That's why CuraEngine will first find the place where the two parts are closest together and make the crossing there instead of at the place where it started.
+That's why OrganRegenEngine will first find the place where the two parts are closest together and make the crossing there instead of at the place where it started.
 This technique is called combing.
 It minimises the amount of material that ends up as a blip on the outside of your print.
 The total travel time is longer, but the travel time outside of the model is shorter.
 The image below sketches an example of how such a travel would look.

 ![Travel Move with Combing](assets/travel_combing.svg)

-With any travel move CuraEngine needs to be careful not to cross any outside walls unnecessarily.
+With any travel move OrganRegenEngine needs to be careful not to cross any outside walls unnecessarily.
 It could avoid hitting these walls with a Z-hop, but the Z axis is typically slow and susceptible to wear.
 It could also move around these walls horizontally with collision avoidance.
 Making a choice between when to retract, perform combing and perform a Z hop is a complex affair that roughly follows the following flow chart:

 ![Retraction, Z Hop and Combing choices](assets/retraction_combing_hop.svg)